yatiml/yatiml/docs/tutorial.rst

   :language: python

-The ``_yatiml_sweeten()`` method has the same signature as ``_yatiml_savorize()`` but is called by a Dumper, not by a Loader.
+The ``_yatiml_sweeten()`` method has the same signature as ``_yatiml_savorize()`` but is called when dumping rather than when loading.
 It gives you access to the YAML node that has been produced from a Submission object before it is written out to the YAML output.
 Here, we use the same functions as before to convert some of the int values back to strings.
 Since we converted all the strings to ints on loading above, we can assume that the value is indeed an int, and we do not have to check.

 Indeed, if we run this example, we get: